 Dorton College Principal

-Eileen has over 30 years’ experience as an HR professional, gained from the Telecoms, Logistics, Housing, Education and Charity sectors.
+Eileen has over 30 years of experience as an HR professional, gained from the Telecoms, Logistics, Housing, Education and Charity sectors.
 She is responsible for RSBC’s HR, Volunteering, Facilities Management and Database functions and is the charity’s Company Secretary.
 It is Eileen’s second term with RSBC, having joined the organisation in 2003 when its services were based on one site in Sevenoaks, Kent.
 She left after an initial period of 14 years, having supported the RLSB merger with RSBC in 2017, creating a national charity providing services across England and Wales.
-Eileen returned to RSBC in 2019 to support the organisation further its strategic aim to reach more blind and partially sighted children, young people and their families.
-Eileen has a keen interest in team dynamics and behaviours, and gains regular insights through her passion for attending different live spectator sports.
+Eileen returned to RSBC in 2019 to support the organisation to further its strategic aim to reach more blind and partially sighted children, young people and their families.
+Eileen has a keen interest in team dynamics and behaviours and gains regular insights through her passion for attending different live spectator sports.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.